 Renewables sourced energy is estimated to be able to only supply up to 25% of electricity needs from its live offtake (i.e., without any storage) due to its intermittency.
 Exhibit 17, we show different technologies with different storage duration/ discharge times and rated power that are currently being deployed or experimented with to solve the problem of intermittency.
-The range of discharge times can be divided into four main categories:

-- (I) very-short-duration storage (<5 mins), arguably handled best by flywheels and supercapacitors;

-- (II) short-duration storage

-(5 min-4 hrs), which

-is dominated by

-electrochemical batteries

-such as Lithium-ion;

-- (III) medium-duration storage (4-200 hrs), where thermo-mechanical solutions such as CAES comprise the main options; and

-- (IV) long-duration storage (>200 hrs), which will require by far the largest storage capacity and is mainly achieved by storing fuels such as hydrogen, ammonia or bio-gas.
+The range of discharge times can be divided into four main categories: - (I) very-short-duration storage (<5 mins), arguably handled best by flywheels and supercapacitors; - (II) short-duration storage (5 min-4 hrs), which is dominated by electrochemical batteries such as Lithium-ion; (III) medium-duration storage (4-200 hrs), where thermo-mechanical - solutions such as CAES comprise the main options; and (IV) long-duration storage (>200 hrs), which will require by far the largest storage capacity and is mainly achieved by storing fuels such as hydrogen, ammonia We define a few of these below batteries and green hydrogen.